 Type 4 hair is considered to be the driest of all hair types.
 As a result, our hair requires a whole lot of moisture.
 What can we use to moisturize our hair?
 Simple, hair moisturizers, conditioners, hair creams, hair kinds of butter, and oils.
 It’s essential to take note that different products will provide different results from person to person.
 This is because although we might have similar hair types, our hair textures might not necessarily be related.
 This is where hair porosity comes in (topic for another day).

 A well-known method of moisturizing one’s hair is using the L.O.C method.
 This acronym stands for Liquid (leave in), Oil and Cream method.
 How these method works is that we hydrate our hair with liquid in the form of water, then seal all that liquid generated from the water with some oil and then lastly applying some kind of cream to provide our hair cuticles with much-needed protection and prevention from moisture loss.
 C

 Wash day routine

 A full wash day routine takes time.
 You need to allocate a significant amount of time in your day for this.
 How often should one wash their hair?
-This depends on a number of factors such as how much products you use, whether your hair is prone to dandruff, whether you suffer from dry and brittle hair… I personally wash my hair once a week or after every 2 weeks depending on whether I’m wearing my hair in a protective hairstyle or not and this wash day routine seems to be working well for me.
+This depends on several factors such as how much products you use, whether your hair is prone to dandruff, whether you suffer from dry and brittle hair… I wash my hair once a week or after every two weeks depending on whether I’m wearing my hair in a protective hairstyle or not, and this wash day routine seems to be working well for me.